 For me, hiking helps.
 I am often very quiet when something is rattling around in my head.
 I ponder the thoughts as they form, but I do not verbalize them until I have a direction to head in.

 However, when I am out hiking in the mountains, I find that I start to talk more with my companions, and our ideas just start flowing.
-Good or bad, there is no judgement.
+Good or bad, there is no judgment.
 Just getting the idea out there and talking about it brings new, better ideas.

 I have always been drawn to the mountains, which is probably why Ms. Haizlett’s hiking boot print drew my attention.
 Throughout the day, I could not stop thinking about the print.
 When I returned home, I researched it.